KatherineThompson/tic-tac-toe-project/README.md

 * Saving games so they can be used across devices
 * Supporting browsers without local storage
 * Hover state may look awkward on some touch devices
-* Use SVGs to render the Xs, Os, and potentially tally marks to keep track of games won or tied
+* Potentially add tally marks to keep track of games won or tied
+* Winning animation looks weird on firefox